jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 +++
-title = "Create a simple auth system from scratch using Next.js and JWT - Part 1" slug = "authenticating-nextjs-part-2"
-date = 2019-08-01
+title = "Create an auth system from scratch using Next.js and JWT" slug = "authenticating-nextjs-part-1" date = 2019-08-01
 draft = true
-description = "Create a simple auth system from scratch using Next.js and JWT" tags = [
+description = "Part 1: Create an auth system from scratch using Next.js and JWT" tags = [
     "nextjs",
     "react",